Our Issue Focus

 While the Group is very well known for its seminal best practices work on natural resource liability regimes in the US, Europe and elsewhere related to oil spills, hazardous waste sites, transportation and industrial accidents and more, it is engaged in a very wide set of topics that arise on the broad natural resources spectrum -- from prevention and risk management to liability containment to resource restoration and conservation to biodiversity and sustainability.
 It is also concerned with a number of intersecting issues: namely, climate change and decarbonization, PFAS/related chemicals, site remediation, emergency response and more.
 In addition, the Group is examining the role of natural resources in the context of corporate transparency, reporting and disclosure requirements under the ever-evolving ESG (Environment, Social and Governance) matrix.

 Our 2022 Natural Resources Symposium's theme "Natural Resources at a Crossroads: How Recent Events Have Affected Natural Resources Law and Policy and Highlighted the Importance of Public/Private Collaborations to Advance Shared Objectives" and a follow up program held in 2023, "Natural Resources Symposium Redux: Influences, Perspectives, Needs One Year Later" illustrate much of what has our current attention in the US.
-See the agendas HERE and HERE.
-Our input to the European Commission in 2023 HERE illustrates the depth of the Group's expertise on natural resource liability and financial security matters.
+See the agendas HERE.
+Our recent input to the European Commission HERE illustrates the depth of the Group's expertise on natural resource liability and financial security matters.

 By way of reference, information on the natural resource damage liability regimes under Superfund, Clean Water Act, Oil Pollution Act and analogous state laws in the US can be found HERE.
 Information related to the Environmental Liability Directive and allied Directives in Europe and analogous laws in the 27 member states; and other liability regimes globally can be found HERE.